App Academy is an immersive web development and job placement

 In a Nutshell

-App Academy is an intensive, full-time, web development class in San Francisco and New York City.
+App Academy is an immersive, full-time, web development and

 App Academy is as low-risk as we can make it.